9 Ways to Cure Your Own Depression

 - A Repetition Compulsion.
 Look for a common theme in your depression, one that repeats itself.
 This is most often a repetition of early experiences in your life.
-The most common themes I hear in my office include: I’m always the outsider; I can’t trust anyone; and Nobody understands me.
-Without insight, we get trapped in a repetitive cycle and repeat the same problem over and over again.
+The most common themes I hear in my office include: I’m always the outsider; I can’t trust anyone, and Nobody understands me.
+Without insight, we get trapped in a repetitive cycle and repeat the same problem repeatedly.
 Find out what that unresolved part of your history is that you keep replaying.

 - Self-Neglect.
 Burnout and depression go hand in hand.
 When you neglect yourself, everyone suffers.
-You’re no fun to be around; you don’t enjoy work or play; and you drag others down with you.
+You’re no fun to be around; you don’t enjoy work, play, or drag others down.
 Reward yourself, treat yourself, and give yourself the attention and TLC you crave.
-You’ll be surprise how much better you’ll feel.
+You’ll be surprised how much better you’ll feel.

 - Self-Slander.
 Low self-esteem and self-slander are the major driving forces of all forms of depression.
-These negative internal voices shape your self-image and the way you see yourself and others.
+These negative internal voices shape your self-image and how you see yourself and others.
 You’ll start to see others as better and more appealing than you, even when it’s not even true.
 Such toxic affirmations drain your energy and leave you forever dissatisfied.
-After all, if you’re constantly telling yourself that you’re powerless or unattractive, you eventually will become both.
+After all, if you constantly tell yourself you’re powerless or unattractive, you will eventually become both.

 To loosen the grip of depression, you’ll need to take action—lots of it.
 Confronting depression is like going into battle.
 Here’s a list of areas in your life that may need attention:

 - Exercise.
-A 30- to 40-minute cardio workout three times a week can reduce depression symptoms.
+A 30- to 40-minute cardio workout thrice a week can reduce depression symptoms.
 Walking or running is also a great way to clear your head.

 - Sleep.
 Too little or too much sleep can trigger depression symptoms; shoot for 7 to 8 hours per night.
 Try your best to be consistent.

 - Diet.
-Research has shown a correlation between high sugar/high fat diets and depression.
-Try to avoid foods that make you feel sluggish as this might bring about negativity.
+Research has shown a correlation between high-sugar/high-fat diets and depression.
+Avoid foods that make you feel sluggish, as this might bring negativity.